yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/apigtw_groups_and_domains.md

 {
-"title": "API Gateway Groups and Domain concept", "linkTitle": "API Gateway groups and domains", "weight":"12",
+"title": "API Gateway groups and domains", "linkTitle": "API Gateway groups and domains", "weight":"12",
 "date": "2019-11-07",
-"description": "API Gateway supports a distributed architecture based on groups of gateways in an administrative domain."
+"description": "API Gateway supports a distributed architecture based on groups of API Gateways in an administrative domain."
 }

 The benefits of API Gateway architecture include the following: